Worker

 # Now processing 50 jobs across 2 workers

-Jobs are distributed via database locking.
+Jobs are safely distributed via database locking.

 Queue-Specific Workers

-Dedicate workers to specific queues:
+Dedicate workers to certain queues:

 # High-priority emails